christianrosdahl/legilo/README.md

 - <kbd>L</kbd> Look up in some language-specific dictionary
 - <kbd>V</kbd> Some language-specific verb conjugator (for most languages)
 - <kbd>C</kbd> Context Reverso (for most languages)

+See "Configuration" below for instructions about how to add new external resources.

 ## Saving, exporting word lists or closing without saving